Guess what, it’s your lucky day! We at Superfoodly would like to give you $1,000* for free.

 Even though it’s “against the rules” so to speak, those of us at Superfoodly who are vegan take the D3 capsules made from lanolin (sheep wool) because the evidence is so overwhelming.
 But really, they’re a good idea for everyone, especially if you spend a lot of times indoors or at the office during daylight hours.

-If you insist on 100% plant-based sources of D3, they’re not cheap because they’re derived from lichens, which are a rare yet natural fungus-plant hybrid.
-Try the brand DailyD on Amazon.
+If you insist on 100% plant-based sources of D3, they’re not as cheap because they’re derived from lichens, which are a rare yet natural fungus-plant hybrid.
+On Amazon, we like this plant-based D3 from Naturelo.
+It’s potent (2,500 IU) and fairly priced.

 As you saw, for adults under age seventy the RDA is 600 IU and getting that mostly from food is tough, considering that even a serving of fortified milk is only 115-124 IU.
 Consuming fish everyday isn’t the solution either, given the mercury and heavy metal hazards.